Tushar2153/FRIDAY-voice-assistant/README.md

 ![System Architecture Diagram](Architecture.png)
 ## The entire system is designed to be smart and efficient.
 It works by *routing* your commands to the right place, ensuring that simple, fast commands don't use your limited AI quota.

-## 1.User Interaction Layer
+## 1. The Input Layer (Listening)

-This is the starting point.
+This is how the assistant hears you.

-User Voice Input: You speak a command (e.g., *Friday, screenshot*).
+User Voice Input: You speak a command, for example, *Friday, what's the weather in Ghaziabad?*

-Speech-to-Text (SR): The speech_recognition library listens to your voice and converts it into plain text (*friday, screenshot*).

-## 2.Intelligent Routing Layer

-This is the brain of the operation and the most important part of the design.

-Hybrid Router: The text query goes to your run method, which acts as a router.
+Speech-to-Text (**STT**): The speech_recognition library (specifically, the takeCommand() function) captures the audio from your microphone.
+It sends this audio clip to Google's speech recognition service, which transcribes it.

+Text Query: The service sends back a simple text string (a *query*): *friday what's the weather in ghaziabad*.

+## 2. The *Brain* (The Hybrid Router)

+This is the most important part.
+Your run method acts as a smart *traffic cop* to decide where to send this query.
+Its main job is to save your **API** quota by handling easy tasks locally.

+It instantly performs this check:

+It removes the trigger word *friday* to get the clean command: *what's the weather in ghaziabad*.

+It looks at your local_command_map (your *Local Brain*).

-Priority 1: Local Match: The router first checks if the query starts with a known local command from your local_command_map (like *screenshot*, *youtube*, *open gmail*, etc.).
+It checks if the clean command starts with any of the local keywords (like *screenshot*, *youtube*, *open*, *time*, *remember that*, etc.).

-Priority 2: No Local Match: If the command is not in the local map (like *what's the weather in London?*), the router decides it must be a job for the AI.
+In this case, *what's the weather...* does not match any of your local keywords.
+The router concludes: *This is a complex job for the AI.*

-## 3.Processing Layers (The Two Paths)
+## 3. The Two Paths (Acting)

-Based on the router's decision, the query takes one of two completely different paths:

-Path A: Local Processing Layer (Fast & Free) Execute Local Function: If a local match was found (e.g., *screenshot*), the router directly calls your handle_screenshot_local() function.

-Local Modules & Data: This function uses local libraries (like pyautogui) and local files (like trainer.yml or data.txt) to get the job done instantly.

-This path uses 0 **API** calls.
+Because the command was not a local match, the router chooses Path B.

+## Path A: The Local Brain (Fast & Free) (This path is **NOT** used for your weather query, but it would be for *Friday, take a screenshot*)

+The router would find a match (*screenshot*).

+It would immediately call your local Python function handle_screenshot().

+This function runs, saves the image, and returns the text: *Screenshot saved as...*.

+No **API** quota is used.

-Path B: Cloud AI Processing Layer (Smart & Quota-Based) Send to Gemini **API**: The router sends the full text query (*Friday, what's the weather in London?*) to the Google Gemini **LLM**.
+## Path B: The AI Brain (Smart & Quota-Based) (This is the path your query takes)

+Send to Cloud AI: The router sends the full, original query (*friday what's the weather in ghaziabad*) to the Google Gemini **API**.
+This uses 1 of your 2-per-minute **API** calls.

-Gemini Function Calling: The AI analyzes the sentence and figures out the user's intent.
-It determines, "This user wants to run the handle_weather function, and the city parameter is London."
+Gemini Function Calling: The Gemini AI analyzes the meaning of the sentence.
+It's smart enough to know:

+The user's intent is to get the weather.

+The function for this is handle_weather.

+The parameter it needs is city.

+The city in the query is Ghaziabad.

+The AI then sends a structured response back to your code that says: "Run your handle_weather function, and pass it city='Ghaziabad'."

-Execute AI-Mapped Function: The system then calls your handle_weather(city=*London*) function.
-This function might use its own external APIs (like OpenWeather) to get the data.
+Execute AI-Mapped Function: Your code then runs handle_weather(city=*Ghaziabad*).
+This function might call another **API** (like OpenWeather) to get the data.
+It then returns the text: *The weather in Ghaziabad is...*.

-This path uses 1 **API** call.

-## 4.Output Layer
+## 4. The Output Layer (Responding)

-Both paths must end up at the same place to give you a response.
+This layer takes the text from whichever path was chosen and gives it back to you.

-Assistant Response (Text): Both the local function (handle_screenshot_local) and the AI-mapped function (handle_weather) return a simple text string (e.g., *Screenshot saved* or *The weather in London is...*).
+Text Response: The system now has a final answer string (e.g., *The weather in Ghaziabad is...*).

-Text-to-Speech (**TTS**): This final text response is fed into the pyttsx3 engine (speak() function).
+Text-to-Speech (**TTS**): This string is passed to your speak() function, which uses the pyttsx3 library.

-Audio Output: The assistant speaks the response to you.
+Audio Output: The pyttsx3 library turns the text into synthesized speech, and you hear the assistant's voice through your speakers.
 ---

 ## 🛠️ Technologies Used